Welcome to the Early Career Seminar Blog.

 This is the site of the Early Career Seminar, the new national seminar for early career researchers in all aspects of Classical Studies.
 The seminar provides a friendly environment in which speakers are able to talk about their new projects and ongoing research, take part in stimulating discussion of their paper, and benefit from the opportunity of meeting and interacting with a community of other researchers.
 The seminar will provide a forum in which early career researchers can meet regularly and network.
 Priority for speakers will be given to those who are not in permanent employment.
 Those who are on teaching only contracts (for who there may be little funding for attending conferences) are particularly encouraged to apply, as are those who are in research postdoctoral positions.
 However, all those who are within five years of completing their PhD are extremely welcome.

 Speakers give a paper of about 45 minutes’ duration, dealing with any subject connected with the ancient world (broadly defined), the reception of antiquity, or classical scholarship.
 They have the opportunity to receive questions, moderated by the joint chairs, from an audience of researchers, mainly, but not exclusively, from the London area, and to continue the discussion over wine and nibbles.

-Our programme is now available here.
+Our programme for 2013-14 is available here.
 We look forward to seeing you!

 Seminars take place on Fridays during the autumn and spring terms at 4.30 p.m.
 All seminars will take place in Senate House, which is accessible for people with disabilities.